Ugoeze-Lucy/Predicting-Diabetes-Risk-in-Women-of-Reproductive-Age-A-Survey-Weighted-Machine-Learning-Approach-/README.md

 **Page 2 - Participant Characteristics:** side-by-side comparison of age, BMI, waist circumference, triglycerides, HDL, and systolic blood pressure between diabetic and non-diabetic women.

-**Page 3 - Model Performance:** AUC comparison across all 4 models (CV vs test), ROC curves, a full performance metrics table (sensitivity, specificity, PPV, NPV, Brier score), and a confusion matrix with conditional formatting.
+**Page 3 - Model Performance:** AUC comparison across all 4 models (CV vs test), calibration curves for all four models with Brier scores, ROC curves, a full performance metrics table (sensitivity, specificity, PPV, NPV, Brier score), and a confusion matrix with conditional formatting.

 **Page 4 - SHAP and Risk Factors:** the full 19-feature SHAP importance ranking plus individual dependence plots for age, triglycerides, education, and smoking status, showing exactly how each feature's value relates to its impact on the prediction.

 ## Key Findings

-- An estimated **4 million** US women aged 18-49 had diabetes in 2017-2018, a weighted prevalence of **5.96%**
+- An estimated **4 million** US women aged 18-49 had diabetes in 2017-2018, a weighted prevalence of **5.96%** (95% CI 3.77-8.15%), representing roughly 1 in 17 women in this age group

+- Diabetes prevalence ranged from **3.76%** among college graduates to **15.17%** among women with 9th-11th grade education.

+- **Mexican American women had the highest weighted prevalence at 9.4%**, nearly double the overall rate, consistent with known population-level disparities.

-- **Age, BMI, triglycerides, and sedentary minutes** are independently associated with diabetes risk after adjustment
+- In the adjusted regression model, **age, BMI, triglycerides, and sedentary minutes** were all independently associated with diabetes risk after mutual adjustment

-- **Education level** shows a clear inverse gradient - prevalence drops from ~15% (9th-11th grade) to ~4% (college graduates)
-- All four ML models substantially outperform chance (AUC 0.81-0.89), with logistic regression and random forest essentially tied
+- All four ML models substantially outperformed chance (test AUC 0.811-0.889). **No single model dominates across metrics**, Random Forest had the best discrimination (AUC 0.889), XGBoost had the best calibration (Brier 0.070), and Logistic Regression had the worst calibration despite winning cross-validation (Brier 0.141)
-- SHAP analysis surfaced two variables - **LDL cholesterol and health insurance status** - that show no descriptive association but rank in the top 7 model features, suggesting interaction effects worth following up
+- SHAP analysis surfaced **LDL cholesterol and health insurance**, two variables with no descriptive signal in Table 1 (both p > 0.8) as top-7 model features
-- The model is **overconfident** in its predicted probabilities
+- The SHAP dependence plot for age showed a **perfectly linear relationship** crossing zero at approximately age 32-33, meaning a woman's age contribution to predicted risk switches from protective to risk-increasing somewhere in her early thirties
+- Triglycerides showed a **dose-dependent relationship** with predicted risk,even values in the borderline-high clinical range (150-200 mg/dL) meaningfully increased predicted diabetes risk

 ## Dashboard Preview

 <img width="1296" height="728" alt="Screenshot 2026-06-13 201121" src="https://github.com/user-attachments/assets/284c5505-755e-4021-9773-8fa8274e3783" />